syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 {% endtabs %}

-To view the TrackBall in the particular Axis you have to enable the ShowTrackBallInfo property in that axis as in the below code snippet.
+To view the TrackBall in the particular Axis, you have to enable the ShowTrackBallInfo property in that axis as in the following code snippet.

 {% tabs %}